rustykatz/python-package-templates/README.md

 `pyproject_setuptools_template` -> uses the setuptools build backend <br>
 `pyproject_hatchling_template` -> uses the hatchling build backend

+A cool feature of using `pyproject.toml` is the [project.scripts] section.
+Under this section, you can specify CLI commands that invoke specified functions from the package.

 ## Running Tests <a name="tests"></a>
 Tests can be run using the bash script inside the `./tests` folder
 ```bash